Frustrated from the criticisms of the way you raise your kids? Here’s how to respond when someone criticizes your parenting methods.

 It’s what works for their family.
 Through trial and error, they realized this works for them, which can be different from your own.

-It’s never easy dealing when when others criticize your parenting.
+It’s never easy dealing when when people criticize your parenting.
 You put so much heart into this role.
 To hear someone brush aside your rules, make a joke or criticize how you raise your kids doesn’t feel good.

 Instead, remind yourself why you do what you do.
 Use them in a positive way to improve your parenting.
 And surround yourself with positive people who support you, even if they may not agree.
+(Get more tips about small habits to improve your parenting.)

 And most importantly, be kind to yourself, amid other people’s criticisms.
 In the end, what others say won’t matter if you don’t let them.